 g.
 In accordance with the approval of the Company's Board, the employment terms of Mr. Danny Gaoni, Operations Manager of Nike Israel, Foot Locker Israel and Dream Sport Israel, comprise allocation of restricted stock units ("RSUs") with total value of NIS 1.5 million.
 The number of RSUs to be allocated will be determined based on the average price of the Company's share in the first 30 trading days after the completion of the offering and based on the entire value of RSUs as derived from generally accepted accounting principles.
-After the completion of the offering, the Company will publish a private offering report in accordance with the Securities Regulations (Private Placement of a Listed Company), 2000 regarding allocation of such RSUs.
+The Company plans to issue a private offering report in accordance with the Securities Regulations (Private Placement of a Listed Company), 2000 regarding allocation of such RSUs.
 It is clarified that no further approval by the Company's authorized organs is required for the allocation of RSUs according to the provisions of chapter five to the sixth part of the Companies Law in the issue of approval of transactions with interested parties, but the Company's Board has to approve a plan for the allocation of RSUs which will provide for actual allocation of RSUs.

 In addition and in accordance with the approval of the Company's Board and general meeting, the employment terms of Mr. Dov Schneidman, the Company's CEO, comprise allocation of RSUs with total value of NIS 0.6 million.
 The number of RSUs to be allocated will be determined based on the average price of the Company's share in the first 30 trading days after the completion of the offering and based on the entire value of RSUs as derived from generally accepted accounting principles.

-After the completion of the offering, the Company will publish a private offering report in accordance with the regulations pertaining to a private placement regarding allocation of such RSUs.
-It is clarified that no further approval by the Company's authorized organs is required for the allocation of RSUs according to the provisions of chapter five to the sixth part of the Company's Board has to approve a plan for the allocation of RSUs which will provide for actual allocation of RSUs.
+The Company plans to issue a private offering report in accordance with the regulations pertaining to a private placement regarding allocation of such RSUs.
+It is clarified that no further approval by the Company's authorized organs is required for the allocation of RSUs according to the provisions of chapter five to the sixth part of the Companies Law in the issue of approval of transactions with interested parties, but the Company's Board has to approve a plan for the allocation of RSUs which will provide for actual allocation of RSUs.